Small Animal Theriogenology Residency Program

-The Theriogenology Residency Program is a collaboration between the American Kennel Club, the AKC Canine Health Foundation, and the Theriogenology Foundation to increase the number of trained practitioners in companion animal theriogenology.
 Theriogenology is the branch of veterinary medicine concerned with reproduction, including the physiology and pathology of male and female reproductive systems, and the clinical practice of veterinary obstetrics, gynecology, and andrology.
-The two-to-three-year residency program provides specialty training in all aspects of reproductive medicine and surgery, as well as all features of clinical practice related to male and female reproduction, obstetrics and neonatology in companion animals.
+The two-to-three-year residency program provides specialty training in all aspects of companion animal reproductive medicine and surgery, clinical genetics, as well as clinical practice related to male and female reproduction, obstetrics and neonatology.
 Each residency provides $100,000 in support.

 Class of 2016

-Residency Coordinator: Dr. Robin R. Wilborn, DVM, MS; Auburn University
+Residency Coordinator: Robin R. Wilborn, DVM, MS; Auburn University

-Residency Coordinator: Dr. Marco A. Coutinho da Silva, DVM, PhD; Ohio State University
+Residency Coordinator: Marco A. Coutinho da Silva, DVM, PhD; Ohio State University

-Residency Coordinator: Dr. Margret L. Casal, DVM, PhD; University of Pennsylvania
+Residency Coordinator: Margret L. Casal, DVM, PhD; University of Pennsylvania

-Residency Coordinator: Dr. Scott Bailey, DVM, MS; North Carolina State University
+Residency Coordinator: Scott Bailey, DVM, MS; North Carolina State University

 A dog breeding roundtable discussion with theriogenology residents.
 Read More >>>